ucsf-wynton/wynton-website-hpc/docs/about/specs.md

 ### Interactive Nodes

-The cluster has interactive nodes for the purpose of validating scripts, prototyping pipelines, compiling software, and more:
+The cluster has interactive nodes for the purpose of validating scripts, prototyping pipelines, compiling software, and more.
+Interactive nodes [can be accessed using SSH]({{ '/get-started/interactive-usage.html' | relative_url }}) and only from the login nodes.

 Node                        | Number of Cores |       CPU |      RAM | Local `/scratch` | Local `/tmp` |
 ----------------------------|----------------:|----------:|---------:|-----------------:|-------------:|